NNPDF/yadism/docs/sphinx/source/dev-tools/yadmark.rst

 The banana configuration is loaded from ``banana_cfg.py`` file.

 To run Yadmark see the section of the available :doc:`runners<yadmark_runners>`.
-Furthermore Yadmark provide also a python interpter called :doc:`navigator<navigator>` to inspect the cached benchmark reuslts.
+Furthermore Yadmark provides also a python interpter called :doc:`navigator<navigator>` to inspect the cached benchmark reuslts.

 .. toctree::